Courses

 Courses by semester

-Courses for Spring 2024
+Courses for Fall 2024

-Complete Cornell University course descriptions are in the Courses of Study .
+Complete Cornell University course descriptions and section times are in the Class Roster.

 Course ID Title Offered

-PHIL1100 Introduction to Philosophy
+PHIL 1100 Introduction to Philosophy

 A general introduction to some of the main topics, texts, and methods of philosophy.
 Topics may include the existence of God, the nature of mind and its relation to the body, causation, free will, knowledge and skepticism, and justice and moral obligation.
 Readings may be drawn from the history of philosophy and contemporary philosophical literature.